Environmental Action Plan for Earth Connection Center

 All containers, yoghurt, juice, milk… are cut open and used in the nursery to grow plants.

-Glass bottles are crushed and will be used in our outdoor bread oven as a heat sink.
+Glass bottles are crushed and were used in our outdoor bread oven as a heat sink.

 We purchased a used inexpensive minivan.

-We go to the city weekly to minimize gas usage.
+We go to the city weekly/biweekly to minimize gas usage.
 If we run out of something we make due until the next scheduled trip or forage.
-We use the internet at local cafes.